Ernie Bushmiller

-Ernest Paul Bushmiller Jr. (August 23, 1905 – August 15, 1982) was an American cartoonist, best known for creating the daily comic strip Nancy, which premiered in 1938 and features the title character who has remained in print for over 85 years.
+Ernest Paul Bushmiller Jr. (August 23, 1905 – August 15, 1982) was an American cartoonist, best known for creating the comic strip character Nancy in 1933, now in print for 90 years.
 His work is noted for its simple graphic style.
 In 1976, he received the Reuben Award from the National Cartoonists Society for his work on Nancy.

 Childhood and training

 Born in the South Bronx, New York, Bushmiller was the son of immigrant parents, Ernest George Bushmiller Sr. and Elizabeth Hall, originally from Germany and Northern Ireland respectively.
 His father was an artist, vaudevillian and bartender.
 He briefly attended Theodore Roosevelt High School before leaving at 14 to work as a copy boy at the New York World newspaper, while attending evening art classes at the National Academy of Design.
 He ran errands for the staff cartoonists and was given occasional illustration assignments, including a Sunday feature by Harry Houdini.